The Art Institute of Chicago

 In 1893, the institution moved to its current location in Grant Park, in a new neoclassical building designed by architects Shepley, Rutan, and Coolidge.
 The two popular bronze lions which flank the museum entrance on South Michigan Avenue were installed in 1898 after a design by American sculptor Edward Kemeys.

-Facade of the 1893 building on South Michigan Avenue with the two lion sculptures by Edward Kemeys; photo courtesy of the Art Institute of Chicago
+The facade of the 1893 building on South Michigan Avenue with the two lion sculptures by Edward Kemeys; photo courtesy of the Art Institute of Chicago

 The Women’s Board Grand Staircase, located after the entrance hall, built in 1910; photo Mike Norton

-Over time, through gift and acquisitions, the museum evolved from a plaster cast collection into one of the world-leading museums of art, while progressively expanding and renovating its home with the additions of the McKinlock Jr. Memorial Court (1924), the Kenneth Sawyer Goodman Theater (1925), the B. F. Ferguson Memorial Building (1958), the Morton Wing (1962), the East Wing in the 1970s, the Daniel F. and Ada L. Rice Building (1988), the Japanese Screens Gallery – designed by Tadao Ando in 1992, and the Kraft Education Center opened in 1993.
+Over time, through gifts and acquisitions, the museum evolved from a plaster cast collection into one of the world-leading museums of art, while progressively expanding and renovating its home with the additions of the McKinlock Jr. Memorial Court (1924), the Kenneth Sawyer Goodman Theater (1925), the B. F. Ferguson Memorial Building (1958), the Morton Wing (1962), the East Wing in the 1970s, the Daniel F. and Ada L. Rice Building (1988), the Japanese Screens Gallery – designed by Tadao Ando in 1992, and the Kraft Education Center opened in 1993.
 The latest, imposing expansion of the Chicago Art Institute, the Modern Wing, was completed in 2009 after a design by renowned Italian architect Renzo Piano.

 Site plan with the Art Institute of Chicago on the left (old building and South Michigan Avenue above and Modern Wing bottom-right) and Millenium Park with the curvilinear Pritzker Pavilion designed by Frank Gehry facing the Modern Wing on the right; image © RPBW